srl-labs/containerlab/docs/install.md

 ```bash
 curl -sL https://containerlab.dev/setup | sudo -E bash -s "all"
 ```

-/// tip
-To complete installation please execute `newgrp docker` or logout and log back in.
+Complete installation and enable sudo-less `docker` command execution please run `newgrp docker` or logout and log back in.
-///

 <!-- --8<-- [end:quick-setup-script-cmd] -->

 To install an individual component, specify the function name as an argument to the script.
 For example, to install only `docker`: